 Mittelstaedt as Viola in the 2008 Interlochen Shakespeare Festival production of Twelfth Night.

 Instructor of Theatre Laura Ames Mittelstaedt joined the Interlochen Arts Academy faculty in 2010.
 A graduate of Rhode Island College (BA) and Pennsylvania State University (MFA), her professional acting credits include Proof (Catherine) at New Paltz Summer Repertory, A Mid-Summer Night's Dream (Helena), King Lear (Regan) and As you Like It (Phebe) at Illinois Shakespeare Festival and Romeo and Juliet (Juliet) with the Trinity Repertory Summer Shakespeare Project in Providence, Rhode Island.
-Laura is also an Artistic Associate and founding member of the Interlochen Shakespeare Festival.
+Mittelstaedt is also an Artistic Associate and founding member of the Interlochen Shakespeare Festival.

 What is your all-time favorite play or musical?